Nicky Hayden crashes in the rain at the British Grand Prix, June 24, 2007. Photo Credit: Patrick Lundin/Gold & Goose.

 A fashion epiphany, if you will.

-Keep in mind, the MotoGP fanbase is made up of more than 300 million evangelicals, worldwide, and its passionate – nay, rabid – crowds crave spectacular products that will not only look chic, but showcase their love for Nicky et al.
+Keep in mind, the MotoGP fanbase is made up of more than 300 million evangelicals, worldwide, and its passionate – nay, rabid – crowd goers crave spectacular products that look chic, and showcase their love for Nicky et al.

 That Day in May

 A week after Krista’s jewelry designs were approved, the unthinkable happened.
 And it took almost two years exactly for new ideas to begin again.
-What follows is an excerpt from “Muse,” a longer story of passion, loss, and those who have the ability to figure it out in order to race again.
+What follows is an excerpt from “Muse,” a story of great passion and loss, and those who have the ability to figure it all out in order to race again.

 “Win.
 Wipe Out.
 Repeat.” from writer and editor Josh Dean’s piece on 2006 World Champion and MotoGP Legend, Nicky Hayden, for the New York Times’ now-defunct online Play magazine